Heavenly Hash Chocolate Snack Cake

 4 Eggs

-I like to use parchment paper in the bottom of my pans and spray the paper and sides with cooking spray.
+I like to line my pan with parchment paper, then spray both the paper and the sides with cooking spray for easy removal.

-Also, I added 1 teaspoon of vanilla flavoring to my batter.
-I just think you have to have a little vanilla)))
+I also added 1 teaspoon of vanilla to my batter—because really, what’s cake without a little vanilla?

-Bake the cake at about 350° or a little lower depending on your oven.
-I bake mine at around 325″ and start checking after about 20 minutes.
-Do the toothpick test since all ovens are not the same.
+Bake at about 350°F, or slightly lower depending on your oven.
+I usually bake mine at 325°F and start checking around the 20-minute mark.
+Use the toothpick test for doneness—since no two ovens bake exactly the same.

 Marshmallows